 We and Samuel D. Waksal, Ph.D., a holder of 7.8% of our outstanding equity at the time of our formation in March 2015, and therefore a "related person" under Item 404 of Regulation S-K, entered into a consulting agreement on April 24, 2015 that was subsequently renewed on January 1, 2016, January 1, 2017 and January 1, 2018.
 Pursuant to the terms of the consulting agreement, we paid Dr. Waksal compensation for his consulting services of \$750,000, \$850,000 and \$850,000 for each of the years ended December 31, 2015, December 31, 2016, and December 31, 2017, respectively.
-Effective On May 14, 2018, we terminated Dr. Waksal's agreement, and pursuant to its terms, we have agreed to pay him compensation of \$197,260.27 for services performed during 2018.
-In addition, on March 4, 2016 and September 20, 2017, Dr. Waksal was granted options to purchase 200,000 and 300,000 ordinary shares, respectively, at exercise prices of \$1.99 and \$0.68, respectively.
+Effective on May 14, 2018, we terminated Dr. Waksal's agreement, and pursuant to its terms, we have agreed to pay him compensation of \$197,260 for services performed during 2018.
+In addition, on March 4, 2016 and September 20, 2017, Dr. Waksal was granted options to purchase 51,533 and 77,299 ordinary shares, respectively, at exercise prices of \$7.72 and \$2.64, respectively.
 In 2002, Dr. Waksal was charged by the SEC with violating the federal securities laws in connection with trades made in the shares of ImClone Systems Incorporated, where he served as president and chief executive officer and as a director.
 Dr. Waksal was also charged with, and subsequently pled guilty to, securities fraud, bank fraud, wire fraud, obstruction of justice, perjury and related conspiracy charges.
 He is subject to a final judgment and order on consent that permanently bars him from acting as an officer or director of any public company.
 As of April 30, 2018, Dr. Waksal held shares representing approximately 2.9% of our outstanding equity.
-Upon completion of this offering, Dr. Waksal will hold shares representing approximately % of our outstanding equity, assuming that we sell the number of shares set forth on the cover page of this prospectus in this offering.
+Upon completion of this offering, Dr. Waksal will hold shares representing approximately 2.2% of our outstanding equity.

 Effective September 28, 2015, we entered into a three-year consulting agreement with Thomas Shenk, Ph.D., one of our directors.
-In connection with the agreement, we issued Dr. Shenk 662,910 Series A ordinary shares for aggregate consideration of \$1.3 million.
+In connection with the agreement, we issued Dr. Shenk 170,809 Series A ordinary shares for aggregate consideration of \$1.3 million.
 Under the consulting agreement, such shares are subject to forfeiture ratably over a period of three years if Dr. Shenk does not remain a consultant to us.